- EXECUTIVE SUMMARY

 These proposals require environmental reviews and decisions.
-The Columbia River office of the Department of Ecology and Chelan County’s Department of Natural Resources are acting as lead agencies for the work group, and have started this process under the State Environmental Policy Act.
+The Columbia River office of the Department of Ecology and Chelan County's Department of Natural Resources are acting as lead agencies for the work group under the State Environmental Policy Act.

-As a first step, in February 2016 they formally announced that the Icicle Strategy could have a significant effect on the environment--a determination that they were legally required under the circumstances to make.\16 Ecology and Chelan County also announced plans to prepare what is called a programmatic environmental impact statement for the whole Icicle Strategy.
-A programmatic impact statement studies impacts and issues common to all projects, but then specific projects, such as the proposed tunnel at Upper Klonaqua Lake, would require individual analysis.
+As a first step, in February 2016 they formally announced that the Icicle Strategy could have a significant effect on the environment--a determination that they were legally required under the circumstances to make.\16 Ecology and Chelan County then announced plans to prepare a programmatic environmental impact statement for the whole Icicle Strategy.
+Such a programmatic statement studies impacts and issues common to all projects, but then specific projects, such as raising the Eightmile Lake dam, would later require individual analysis.

-Together with this announcement, Ecology and Chelan County released, as also required by law, a checklist of what they saw as the potential impacts of their Icicle project.\17 This checklist acknowledged that the Icicle Strategy had “the potential to affect recreational aesthetics by altering lake levels,” while also asserting that the proposal was “expected to improve views of Icicle Creek, Eightmile Lake, and the Alpine Lakes.”
-It warned that “a limited number of helicopter trips may be utilized for the transport of personnel and equipment to and from the Alpine Lakes.”
+Together with this announcement, Ecology and Chelan County released a checklist of what they saw as the potential impacts of their Icicle project.\17 This checklist acknowledged that the Icicle Strategy had "the potential to affect recreational aesthetics by altering lake levels," while also asserting that the proposal was "expected to improve views of Icicle Creek, Eightmile Lake, and the Alpine Lakes."
+It warned that "a limited number of helicopter trips may be utilized for the transport of personnel and equipment to and from the Alpine Lakes."

-The initial maps accompanying this checklist depicted the seven wilderness lakes as “reservoirs.”\18 As of December 2017 the work group still called them "reservoirs" on its website.
+The initial maps accompanying this checklist depicted the seven wilderness lakes as "reservoirs."\18, as did the work group's website.

 Proponents held two public open houses (one of them at the request of conservationists) and then invited comments on the scope of what the environmental impact statement should cover.